Regular Languages in the Sliding Window Model: Property testing in the sliding window model

-\begin{lem} There exists a number $t \in \N$ (which only depends on $\B$) such that the following holds: If $\rho$ is an internal run starting from $p$ of length at most $n$ and $n \in \Acc(p)$, then there exists an accepting run $\pi$ from $p$ of length $n$ which $t$-simulates $\rho$. \end{lem} Based on this lemma we can prove \Cref{theorem:deterministic_ub}.
-Afterwards we prove~\Cref{lem:sim}.
+\begin{lemma} There exists a number $t \in \N$ (which only depends on $\B$) such that for every internal run $\rho$ starting from a state $p$ and every $n \in \Acc(p)$ with $n \geq |\rho|$, there exists an accepting run $\pi$ of length $n$ which $t$-simulates $\rho$. \end{lemma} Note that the run $\pi$ in this lemma is not necessarily internal.